-While the size of internal subsidies is likely to decline as the system moves towards cost-based U.S. pricing, it does not imply that subsidies will disappear, though they may be financed differently in the future.
-The protection of affordable universal service is a high political priority, and Congressional and state regulatory reactions--as in the dispute over the timing of telephone access charges--indicate that their remains great sensitivity for the maintenance and protection of universal service, even within a liberalized setting.
+of internal the size While subsidies is likely to decline as the U.S. system moves towards cost-based does not imply it pricing, subsidies will disappear, though they may be financed differently in the The protection of affordable future. universal service is a high political priority, and Congressional and state regulatory reactions -- as in the dispute over the timing of telephone access charges--indicate that their remains great sensitivity for the maintenance and protection of universal service, even within a liberalized setting.

-It is nevertheless clear that the deregulation and divestiture of Тата are having a negative effect.
-European observers frequently see this as part of the economically conservative policies of the Reagan administration, is regarded as a pro-business which restoration.
-The American political view is that deregulation is not а zero-sum redistributory game, and that it is likely to generate overall gains due to increased efficiency and dynamism.
-The truth is probably somewhere in between.
-Reports of the effects of the AT&T divestiture stress the negative impact on local rates; however, one must also take account of the cost reductions in the U.S. due to competitive pressures, or of the low cost of service in general.
-For example, AT&T claims to have cut production cost on a telephone receiver from \$2.30 to \$.99 within one month.
-In June, 1984, AT&T [5] announced goal of cutting its cost in all the manufacturing divisions by 20-25% within a year[6].
-The company has closed four of its older plants and consolidated others, imposed a pay freeze on its 114,000 management level employees (for a \$185 million saving), encouraged the early retirement of thousands of its workers (the goal is 13,000), and layed off thousands of others.
-It even sold the headquarters its manufacturing arm of Western Electric.
-Even with such evident slack, an O.E.C.D. report found that public switching equipment in the U.S. had cost only about one third to one half of the European average [7].
-In long distance transmission, operating costs for AT&T have been estimated by a respected financial analyst to be 34.2 cents per revenue minute, while for its rival MCI they were only 17.9 cents [8].
-This seems to indicate а substantial potential for cost savings in the old AT&T system, which the PTTs had admired as a paragon of efficiency, and AT&T is working very hard to reduce this gap.
-The French daily Le Monde, in a series of articles in January 1984, views the AT&T divestiture as part of a general American economic offensive against Japan and Europe, joining the already ubiquitous presence of IBM.
-[9] This theme had also been presented in the widely noted French Nora-Minc Report of 1978 [10].
-These observations contain some truth, although the simplistic thesis is misleading.
-Quite clearly, the U.S. liberalization policy is a response to the widespread desire to induce economic growth and innovation through market forces.
+is nevertheless clear that the deregulation and divestiture of AT&T are having a negative effect.
+European observers frequently see this as part the economically conservative policies of the Reagan administration, which is regarded as a pro-business restoration.
+The American political view is that deregulation is not a zero-sum redistributory game, and that it is likely to generate overall gains efficiency due to increased dynamism.
+The truth is probably in between.
+Reports of the somewhere effects of the AT&T divestiture stress the negative impact on local rates; however, one must also take account of the cost reductions in the U.S. due to competitive pressures, or of the low cost of service in general. example, AT&T claims to have cut production cost on a telephone receiver from \$2.30 to \$.99 within one month.
+In June, 1984, AT&T announced goal of cutting its cost in all the manufacturing divisions by 20~25% within a year[6].
+The company has closed four of its older plants and consolidated others, imposed a pay freeze on its 114,000 management level employees (for a \$185 million saving). encouraged the early retirement of thousands of its workers (the goal 13,000), and layed off thousands of others.
+It even sold the headquarters its manufacturing arm Western with such evident Even Electric. slack, an O.E.C.D. report found that switching equipment in the U.S. public had cost only about one third to one half of the European average [7]. long distance transmission, operating costs for AT&T have been estimated by a respected financial analyst to be 34.2 cents per revenue minute, while for its MCI they were only 17.9 cents ríval indicate [8].
+This seems to substantial potential for cost savings in the old AT&T system, which the PTTs had admired as a paragon of efficiency, and AT&T is working very hard to reduce this gap.
+The French daily Le Monde, in a series of articles in January 1984. views the AT&T divestiture as part of a general American economic offensive against Japan and Europe, joining the already ubiquitous presence of IBM.
+[9] This theme had also been presented in the widely noted French Nora-Minc Report of 1978 [10]. observations contain some truth. the simplistic thesis although is misleading.
+Quite clearly, the U.S. liberalization policy is a response to widespread desire to induce economic growth and innovation through market forces.
 The Japanese challenge may be used as a domestic argument within the United States, but there is no lack of other arguments.